skypjack/entt/docs/md/core.md

 counterparts at runtime, thus without affecting performance.<br/>
 The class has an implicit `constexpr` constructor that chews a bunch of characters.
-Once created, all what one can do with it is getting back the original string or converting it into a number.<br/>
+Once created, all what one can do with it is getting back the original string through the `data` member function or converting the instance into a number.<br/>
 The good part is that a hashed string can be used wherever a constant expression is required and no _string-to-number_ conversion will take place at runtime if used carefully.